5 Healthy Seafood Staples to Add to Your Grocery List This WeekArticle posted in: Diet & Nutrition South Beach DIY

 The little fish in a can, sardines are one of the best sources of calcium, a nutrient that your body relies on to regulate your metabolism, and vitamin D, which is essential to absorbing calcium.
 Sardines are a naturally oily fish, but the fats are mostly unsaturated.
 A three-ounce serving gives you 23 grams of protein and just 190 calories.
 When buying canned sardines, choose those packed in water or tomato sauce rather than oil.

 Among shellfish, scallops are the highest in protein—they’re about 80 percent protein—with just one gram of fat in a three-ounce portion.
-The primary difference between sea scallops and bay scallops is size, though the former tend to have a higher concentration of omega-3s.
-All types of scallops have a delicate flavor and texture that holds up well to fast-cooking without added calories.
+The primary difference between sea scallops and bay scallops is size, though the former tends to have a higher concentration of omega-3s.
+All types of scallops have a delicate flavor and texture that holds up well to fast cooking without added calories.
 Try broiling or pan-searing scallops seasoned with fresh herbs such as thyme and garlic and a splash of white wine.

 While we tend to think of oysters as luxury food, a half-dozen has just 43 calories.
 Oysters are rich in iron and one of the best sources of zinc, a mineral that’s essential to managing the hormone leptin, a key regulator of your appetite.
 Fresh oysters are more widely available year-round in many areas of North America than ever before.
 You can enjoy them raw or broiled, but stay away from fried oysters, which are weighed down by excess calories from the cooking oil.